Affiliate links on Android Authority may earn us a commission. Learn more.

 - Go to your app screen and tap on the Settings app.

 - In the Settings menu, go to the Advanced features selection.

 - Then tap on the Bixby key option.

-Obviously this doesn’t fully disable Bixby, but it’s pretty close.
-Samsung also allows Galaxy S10 owners to remap the Bixby button in the same menu so that it can launch other apps, with the exception of voice-based helpers like Google Assistant.
-Just press on the Use single press slider and then select the app you want to launch with the button.
+Obviously, this doesn’t fully disable Bixby, but it’s pretty close.
+Samsung also allows Galaxy S10 owners to remap the Bixby button in the same menu to launch other apps, except voice-based helpers like Google Assistant.
+Just press the Use single press slider and select the app you want to launch with the button.